warner/lothar-blog/drafts/Testing-SPAKE2-Interoperability/Testing-SPAKE2-Interoperability.md

   not-in-correct-subgroup points during parsing.
 A one-byte "side identifier" is prepended to the outgoing message, and this identifier is checked and stripped on the inbound function.
+* What draft-irtf-crfg-spake2-03 does: specified by the choice of group, suggests SEC1 uncompressed or big-endian integers

 ### Transcript Generation